zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit.md

 ## Description

 The Dapper Plus audit feature lets you track changes of all modifications that happened in the database during the bulk operations.
-You can create after a history of who modified a table, what was an old value, what was the new value.
+It allow you to create an history of who modified a table, what was an old value, what was the new value.

 ## Key Features